-Viva makes his debut as a reviewer of children’s books for the New York Times.
+Viva is moonlighting as a second-time reviewer of children’s books for the New York Times.

 “With Sea Change, a graphic novel in the truest sense, author and designer Frank Viva blurs the lines between written word and illustration.
 The book was inspired by childhood memories, and as Mark Medley finds out, it’s a new turn for a man whose creativity appears boundless.”

 Frank Viva, Toronto-based author and frequent cover artist for The New Yorker, is one of the three artists commissioned by the public works art project known as Artcards for the Metropolitan Transportation Authority in New York.

 MTA Arts & Design serves the over 8.7 million people who ride MTA subways daily and strives to create meaningful connections among neighbourhoods, and people.
 The Artcards are posted in subway cars and remain up for the year.